 - Audition results will be published as soon as possible in most cases.

 Five Fine Arts awards are given each year on Honors Day by the Fine Arts Department.
-Two Exodus 35 Awards and two Levite Awards are presented to senior or junior art students and performing arts students respectively who have displayed Christian character, leadership, academic excellence, creativity and gifting in the areas of art and performing arts.
+Two Exodus 35 Awards and two Levite Awards are presented to senior art students and performing arts students respectively who have displayed Christian character, leadership, academic excellence, creativity and gifting in the areas of art and performing arts.
 A plaque and a monetary gift are awarded to these recipients.

 The Candy Todd Award is presented to the Best Actor and Best Actress in the high school productions.
 Each recipient is given a trophy.

-Fine Arts students are to travel on school provided transportation to and from all fine arts events.
+Fine Arts students are to travel on school-provided transportation to and from all fine arts events.
 They are under the authority of Prince Avenue Christian School and should conduct themselves accordingly.
 A student who needs to take alternate transportation home from an event must have written permission from a parent prior to the event.

 Fine Arts students should remember that the use of school vehicles includes the responsibility of keeping them clean.
 Food and drink in the vehicles are at the discretion of the driver.